dlid/jquery-slika/README.md

 # jQuery Slika

-Sika is a tiny jQuery plugin that will turn your list of image links into a list filterable by tags
+Slika is a tiny jQuery plugin that will turn your list of image links into a list filterable by tags

 [Check out a demo](http://goo.gl/9aZIUS Demo)